mbari-org/vcr4j/README.md

 ## Usage

 ### Adding to your project
 Clone this repo and run `mvn install`.
-Pick the implementation or implementations that you need for your project and add the maven dependency:
+Pick the implementation or implementations that you need for your project and add the maven dependency for it.
+Here's an example for adding RXTX support for VCR's via RS422:

 ```xml
 <dependency>